Protecting Students Abroad

 Graduate Student Readmission

 Readmitted students must meet the program and graduation requirements in effect at the time of readmission.
-Studio courses older than seven years at the time of readmission cannot be used toward the degree, except with prior written approval from the program chair and Director of Academic Advising and Registration.
-The program chair must review and approve studio courses completed prior to the seven-year limit or taken at another college during the absence from CCS.
-This approval will be based the student’s ability to demonstrate current curriculum proficiency as evidenced by review of a current portfolio.
+Studio courses older than seven years at the time of readmission cannot be used toward the degree, except with prior written approval from the Department Chair and Director of Academic Advising.
+The Department Chair must review and approve studio courses completed prior to the seven-year limit or taken at another college during the absence from CCS.
+This approval will be based on the student’s ability to demonstrate current curriculum proficiency as evidenced by review of a current portfolio.
 The cumulative grade point average for all re-admitted students includes all CCS grades, regardless of how much time elapsed between enrollments.
-Students, who have left for mandatory military service, are not required to apply for readmission to the college for up to three academic years from the time of their withdrawal.
+Students, who have left for mandatory military service, are not required to apply for readmission to the College for up to three academic years from the time of their withdrawal.

 Readmission after academic suspension